Province of Pennsylvania

 The Province of Pennsylvania, also known as the Pennsylvania Colony, was a British North American colony founded by William Penn, who received the land through a grant from Charles II of England in 1681.
-The name Pennsylvania was derived from "Penn's Woods", referring to William's father Admiral Sir William Penn.
+The name Pennsylvania was derived from Latin, meaning "Penn's Woods", a reference to William Penn's father Admiral Sir William Penn.

+History

+European settlement

-The Province of Pennsylvania was one of the two major Restoration colonies.
-The proprietary colony's charter remained in the Penn family until they were later ousted following the American Revolution and the Commonwealth of Pennsylvania was established as one of the original thirteen states.
-The lower counties on Delaware, a separate colony within the Pennsylvania Province, broke away during the American Revolution and was established as the Delaware State and also became one of the original thirteen states.
+The Province of Pennsylvania was one of two major Restoration colonies in colonial-era British America.
+A plan for government of the colony of Pennsylvania was heavily influenced by the ideas and utopian aspirations of English political scientist James Harrington.
+The proprietary colony's charter remained in the Penn family until the Penns were ousted in 1776 during the American Revolutionary War, and the Commonwealth of Pennsylvania was established as one of the original thirteen states.

+In June 1776, the Lower counties on the Delaware, a separate colony within the Province of Pennsylvania, broke away from the Province of Pennsylvania.
+On December 7, 1787, following independence, this former colony, renamed Delaware, was the first state to ratify the U.S. Constitution, making it the nation's first U.S. state and one of the original thirteen states.
+Five days later, on December 12, 1787, Pennsylvania became the second state to ratify the U.S. Constitution and join the United States.

-The colony attracted Quakers, Germans, and Scot-Irish frontiersmen.
-The Lenape Indian tribe promoted peace with the Quakers.
-However, after William Penn and Tamanend, who both supported peaceful coexistence, died, wars eventually broke out.
-The Quakers demonized Lenape mythology even though the Quakers were strong proponents of religious freedom.
+The Province of Pennsylvania attracted English Quakers, Germans, and Scots-Irish frontiersmen.
+The Lenape Indian tribe, which inhabited most of present-day eastern Pennsylvania, mostly co-existed peacefully with the Quakers during William Penn's governance of the province.

+However, once Tamanend, who supported peaceful coexistence with the settlers, died in 1701, and William Penn, who was equally committed to peaceful relations, died in 1718, wars began breaking out between the Lenape and European settlers.
+Quakers demonized Lenape mythology, even though Quakers were strong proponents of religious freedom.
-Philadelphia, the capital of the Province of Pennsylvania, emerged as a major port and commercial city and central location for the thinking, writings, and planning that ultimately inspired the American Revolution.
-In the 18th century, Philadelphia emerged as the second-largest city in the British Empire, after London.
-Following the American Revolutionary War, Philadelphia served as the nation's capital until 1800, when a new capital city in Washington, D.C. was constructed at the direction of the young nation's Founding Fathers.